ibm-cloud-docs/containers/ts-pod-security-reset.md

 # Why do I get an error that my PodSecurityConfiguration is not valid?
 {: #ts-pod-security-reset}
 {: support}

+Troubleshoot issues when resetting pod security policies in your cluster.
+{: shortdesc}

 When you use the `ibmcloud ks cluster master pod-security set` command with the `--config-file` option, you see an error similar to the following example.